Chandan-Kondapuram/SaaSVision/README.md

-# 🚀 SaaS Metrics Dashboard — Real-Time Analytics Pipeline
+# 🚀 SaaSVision: Real-Time Analytics Dashboard

 A fully integrated real-time SaaS analytics dashboard that captures, processes, models, and visualizes critical KPIs across a customer lifecycle.
 Built using **Kafka, Spark, BigQuery, dbt, and Power BI** on Microsoft Fabric.